Foreign relations of India: East

 The Prime Minister, Shri Narendra Modi and the President of the Republic of South Korea, Mr. Moon Jae-in take Delhi Metro ride on the way to inaugurate the Samsung manufacturing plant, World's Largest Mobile Factory, in Noida, Uttar Pradesh.

 The cordial relationship between the two countries extends back to 48AD, when Queen Suro, or Princess Heo, travelled from the kingdom of Ayodhya to Korea.
 According to the Samguk Yusa, the princess had a dream about a heavenly king who was awaiting heaven's anointed ride.
 After Princess Heo had the dream, she asked her parents, the king and queen, for permission to set out and seek the man, which the king and queen urged with the belief that god orchestrated the whole fate.
 Upon approval, she set out on a boat, carrying gold, silver, a tea plant, and a stone which calmed the waters.
 Archeologists discovered a stone with two fish kissing each other, a symbol of the Gaya kingdom that is unique to the Mishra royal family in Ayodhya, India.
 This royal link provides further evidence that there was an active commercial engagement between India and Korea since the queen's arrival in Korea.
-Current descendants live in the city of Gimhae as well as abroad in the America states of New Jersey and Kentucky.
-Many of them became prominent and well known around the world like President Kim Dae Jung and Prime Minister Kim Jong-pil.
-The relations between the countries have been relatively limited, although much progress arose during the three decades.
+Current descendants live in the city of Gimhae as well as abroad in the American states of New Jersey and Kentucky.
+Many of them became prominent and well known around the world, like President Kim Dae Jung and Prime Minister Kim Jong-pil.
+The relations between the countries have been relatively limited, although much progress has been made during the three decades.

 Stamp of India - 2019 - Joint Issue with South Korea commemorating relationship when Queen Suro, or Princess Heo, travelled from the kingdom of Ayodhya to Korea.